Alben W. Barkley: Challenge by Happy Chandler

-Early in the contest, congressional business restricted Barkley's campaign to weekends, so he enlisted allies like Fred Vinson to speak on his behalf.
+Early in the contest, congressional business restricted Barkley's campaign to weekends, so he enlisted allies such as Fred Vinson to speak on his behalf.
 Chandler's political enemies such as former governor Ruby Laffoon, whom Chandler had crossed as lieutenant governor, and John Y. Brown, who felt that Chandler had broken a promise to support him for a seat in the Senate, also supported Barkley.
 Although labor leaders had backed Chandler's gubernatorial bid, they endorsed Barkley because of Roosevelt's support for labor unions.
 After the congressional session, Barkley resumed his "Iron Man" campaign style, making between 8 and 15 speeches each day and traveling, on average, 4500 mi per week.
 This countered Chandler's implication that Barkley's age was a disadvantage, a charge that was further blunted when the younger Chandler fell ill in July, temporarily halting his campaigning.
 Chandler indirectly charged that a Barkley supporter had poisoned his ice water, causing the illness.
 Barkley ridiculed the suggestion, promising to appoint "an ice water guard" for his campaign.
 During speeches, he would lift a glass of water to his lips, then mockingly inspect it and refuse to drink it.
 Louisville police dismissed Chandler's claim as "a political bedtime story".

 Recognizing that the defeat of his hand-picked floor leader would be a repudiation of his agenda, Roosevelt began a tour of the state in Covington on July 8.
 Chandler, the state's chief executive, was invited to welcome the president.
 Although clearly campaigning for Barkley, Roosevelt made courteous remarks about Chandler in the spirit of party unity, but in Bowling Green, he chastised Chandler for "dragging federal judgeships into a political campaign".

 As nearly every 20th-century Kentucky governor had done, Chandler printed campaign materials with state funds, solicited campaign funds from state employees, and promised new government jobs in exchange for votes.
 A later investigation determined that Chandler had raised at least $10,000 from state employees.
 Federal New Deal employees countered by working on Barkley's behalf.
 Barkley and George H. Goodman, director of the Works Progress Administration (WPA) in Kentucky, denied that WPA employees played a role in the campaign, but journalist Thomas Lunsford Stokes concluded that "the WPA ... was deep in politics" in Kentucky, winning the 1939 Pulitzer Prize for Reporting for his investigation.
 A Senate committee investigated Stokes' findings, and WPA administrator Harry Hopkins claimed the committee's report refuted all but two of Stokes' twenty-two charges.
 Nevertheless, Congress passed the Hatch Act of 1939 which restricted federal employees' participation in political activities.